-But the root of it all was already in Edward Burke, in the terror intended as Finisterrae of the mind, in the challenge to the sublime and secret Sacred.
+But the root of it all was already in Edmund Burke, in the terror intended as Finisterrae of the mind, in the challenge to the sublime and secret Sacred.
 It is here that Jacobi drags “his” Burke, placing him like Giacomo Leopardi’s Icelandic in the presence of a “half face between beautiful and terrible”.
 Awak begs the philosopher to desist, to go back, but in vain.
 Burke’s hubris or hubris spits on the humility of the magical world that leaves the powers untouched.

 Burke emerges alone and transfigured.
 He turns the crimson jacket over, throws off the wig and walks over a sea of fog recreating the 1818 painting by Caspar David Friedrich.
 In that symbol, an icon of Romanticism, the impossible squaring of the circle is revealed, the eternal confirmation of human fracity.
-Edward Burke’s loneliness reifies the lost opportunity to redeem Descartes’ legacy by welcoming and listening to offended minorities.
+Edmund Burke’s loneliness reifies the lost opportunity to redeem Descartes’ legacy by welcoming and listening to offended minorities.
 The lights go out, the fog rises.
 We became romantic, and we still are.

 The title of Illum Jacobi’s work could be embedded in Donna Haraway’s Staying with the Trouble: Making Kin in the Chthulucene (2016).
 The prefix khthon in Greek refers to the underworld, chthonic, as opposed to Gaea, the vital surface now known as the biosphere.
 Chthulucene is therefore the era of underground connections, of a man who is no longer a protagonist, summit and sovereign but part of a network of living beings, a member of a community.